Please be aware that under federal guidelines, financial aid will only pay for courses required for your academic program.

 If your aid package for your enrollment status exceeds your registration fees, any remaining aid can be used to purchase books in the college bookstore during dates identified by the bookstore.
 Bring your student ID card and a schedule of your classes when you come to the bookstore.
 The dates for charging books and supplies will be listed on our Dates & Deadlines page.

 Students are not required to purchase books and supplies in the A-B Tech Bookstore.
 Using financial aid funds to charge in the bookstore is a service provided by the college as a convenience.

 Financial Aid Refunds

 Your registration balance and bookstore charges will remain on your account until your funds are transmitted.
 Visit our Dates & Deadlines page to review disbursement dates.
 You will receive a refund of any remaining aid for which you are eligible once your charges have been deducted.
 All financial aid funds, except work-study paychecks, are disbursed through BankMobile Disbursements, a technology solution, powered by BMTX, Inc. The date by which you will receive your funds depends on the refund option that you select.
-For more information visit BankMobile Disbursements Refund Choices.
+Follow these steps to set up your profile to receive your refunds: